dclong/blog/misc/content/2014-01-21-hadoop-fs-tips.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!
 **

+## hadoop fs vs hadoop dfs vs hdfs dfs

+1. `hadoop fs` supports generic file systems.
+    It can be used when you are dealing with different file systems such as Local FS, HFTP FS, S3 FS, and others.
+    `hadoop fs` is recommended when you work with differnt file systems at the same time.

+2. Both `hdfs dfs` and `hadoop dfs` are very specific to HDFS.
+    They work for operation relates to HDFS.
+    `hadoop dfs` has been deprecated in favor of `hdfs dfs`.
+    `hdfs dfs` is recommended when you work with HDFS only.

+## General Tips

+1. `*` represents all files/directories
+    including hidden ones (which is different from Linux/Unix shell).

+2. The success file `_SUCCESS` is generated when a Spark/Hadoop application succeed.
+    It can be used to check whether the data produced by a Spark application is ready.
+    The success file `_HIVESUCCESS` is generated when a Hive table is refreshed successfully.
+    It can be used to check whether a Hive table is ready for consumption.

 ## cat - Print a File